 Anakeesta is an outdoor theme park on top of a mountain in Gatlinburg, Tennessee.
 It is a very unique destination, and one of the main draws is the amazing view of the Smoky Mountains.
-“Anakeesta” is a Cherokee Indian word referring to higher ground.
+Anakeesta means higher ground.
+It is a Cherokee Indian word.
 It is downtown Gatlinburg’s highest point.

 In addition to the surrounding views, there’s also beautiful flowers, tree houses, a treetop skywalk, viewing tower, mountain coaster, and dueling zip lines.
 The area is also lined with adorable shops, snack stands, and a restaurant with views of the mountains.
 One of the park’s best qualities is that there is something for everyone.
 Your reason for visiting could range from seeking the thrills of zip lining down a mountain to just enjoying the food and the view.

 The entrance to Anakeesta starts at the bottom of the mountain in the town of Gatlinburg.
 There is parking beside the main entrance building for the park.
 You may purchase tickets onsite, but it’s faster to purchase online on the Anakeesta website.
 After receiving your wrist bands, you’ll head up the mountain in either a traditional ski-lift chair or an enclosed gondola (chair + gondola = chondola).

 There are six gondolas available and spaced amongst the traditional ski-lift chairs.
 There are two different queues, one for the chairs and one for the gondolas.
 The gondolas have a roof, but are open air.
 There is a door that is secured before it starts its ascent up the mountain.
 If you choose to take the chairs, but have a stroller with you, the chair-lift operators will attach the stroller to the chair behind you to take it up the mountain.